James C. Scott: Early life

+Career

 Upon graduation, Scott received a Rotary International Fellowship to study in Burma, where he was recruited by an American student activist who had become an anti-communist organizer for the Central Intelligence Agency (CIA).
 Scott agreed to do reporting for the agency, and at the end of his fellowship, took a post in the Paris office of the National Student Association, which accepted CIA money and direction in working against communist-controlled global student movements over the next few years.

-Scott began graduate study in political science at Yale in 1961.
+Scott began graduate study in political science at Yale in 1961, though originally intended to study economics.
 His dissertation on political ideology in Malaysia, which was supervised by Robert E. Lane, analysed interviews with Malaysian civil servants.
 In 1967, he took a position as an assistant professor in political science at the University of Wisconsin–Madison.
+His early work focused on corruption and machine politics.

 As a Southeast Asia specialist teaching during the Vietnam War, he offered popular courses on the war and peasant revolutions.
 In 1976, having earned tenure at Madison, Scott returned to Yale and settled on a farm in Durham, Connecticut, with his wife.
-They started with a small farm, then purchased a larger one nearby in the early 1980s and began raising sheep for their wool.
-Since 2011, the pastures on the farm have been grazed by two Highland cattle, named Fife and Dundee.
+They started with a small farm, then purchased a larger one nearby in the early 1980s, where they sheared sheep and pastured Highland cattle.

-Scott's first books were based on archival research.
-He is an influential scholar of ethnographic fieldwork.
+Though Scott's early and late books were based on interviews and archival investigations, his use of ethnographic and interpretative methods has been influential.
 He is unusual for conducting his primary ethnographic fieldwork only after receiving tenure.
 To research his third book, Weapons of the Weak, Scott spent fourteen months in a village in Kedah, Malaysia between 1978 and 1980.
 When he had finished a draft, he returned for two months to solicit villagers' impressions of his depiction, and significantly revised the book based on their criticisms and insight.

+In 2011, Scott, along with other Burmese and Western scholars, convened at Yale with the goal of re-establishing the Journal of the Burma Research Society for scholars.
+The journal's successor, named the Independent Journal of Burmese Scholarship (IJBS), published its first issue in August 2016.

+Scott retired from teaching in 2022.

+Personal life and death

+In 1961, Scott married Louise Glover Goehring; they had three children and were married until her death in 1997.
+In 1999, he began a relationship with anthropologist Anna Tsing, which lasted until his death.

+Scott lived in Durham, Connecticut.
+He died at his home on July 19, 2024, at the age of 87.

 Major works

-James Scott's work focuses on the ways that subaltern people resist domination.
+Scott's work focuses on the ways that subaltern people resist domination.